skrattaren/apf.rst/apf.rst

 + [p.
 348] "Generals and majors and captains, oh my."

-  Echoes Dorothy's "Lions and Tigers and Bears, oh my!" in "`The Wizard of Oz`_".
+  Echoes Dorothy's "Lions and Tigers and Bears, oh my!" in **The Wizard of Oz**.

 A Hat Full Of Sky